Production Guide

 resultBackendPoolSize: 5

-Webserver Secret Key
+API Secret Key

 Warning

-You should use a different secret key for every instance you run, as this key is used to sign session cookies and perform other security related functions!
+You should use a different secret key for every instance you run, as this key is used to sign session cookies and perform other security related functions.

-First, generate a strong secret key:
+1. Generate a strong secret key:

 python3 -c 'import secrets; print(secrets.token_hex(16))'

-Now add the secret to your values file:
+2. Add the secret to your values file:

-webserverSecretKey: <secret_key>
+apiSecretKey: <secret_key>

-# where the random key is under `webserver-secret-key` in the k8s Secret
+# Where the random key is under `webserver-secret-key` in the k8s Secret

 Example to create a Kubernetes Secret from kubectl:

-kubectl create secret generic my-webserver-secret --from-literal="webserver-secret-key=$(python3 -c 'import secrets; print(secrets.token_hex(16))')"
+kubectl create secret generic my-api-secret --from-literal="api-secret-key=$(python3 -c 'import secrets; print(secrets.token_hex(16))')"

 Eviction configuration